-Technique Description Response requirements Project Students make artwork, design proposals and stylistic experiments.
-They Experimental folio Up to 8 experimental artworks: 2D, 3D, digital (static) and/or time-based (up to 30 seconds) evaluate artworks, art style OR and/or practices that explore the focus of the unit.
-Students plan resolved artworks.
-Prototype artwork One of the following: 2D, 3D, digital (static): up to 4 artwork/s Time-based: up to 3 minutes OR Design proposal Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media, including up to 4 prototype artwork/s - 2D, 3D, digital (static) and/or time-based (up to 30 seconds each) OR Folio of stylistic experiments Up to 8 experimental artworks: 2D, 3D, digital (static) and/or time-based (up to 30 seconds) AND Planning and evaluations One of the following: Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Written: up to 600 words Spoken: up to 4 minutes, or signed equivalent Resolved artwork Students make a resolved artwork that communicates and/or addresses the focus Resolved artworkOne of the following:2D, 3D, digital (static): up to 4 artwork/s of the unit. • Time-based: up to 3 minutes
+Technique Description Response Requirements Project Students make artwork, design proposals and stylistic experi- ments.
+They evaluate artworks, art style and/or practices that explore the focus of the unit.
+Students plan resolved art- works.
+Experimental folio Up to 8 experimental artworks: 2D, 3D, digital (static) and/or time-based (up to 30 seconds) OR Prototype artwork One of the following: 2D, 3D, digital (static): up to 4 artwork/s Time-based: up to 3 minutes OR Design proposal Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media, including up to 4 prototype artwork/s - 2D, 3D, digital (static) and/or time-based (up to 30 seconds each) OR Folio of stylistic experiments Up to 8 experimental artworks: 2D, 3D, digital (static) and/or time-based (up to 30 seconds each) OR Folio of stylistic experiments Up to 8 experimental artworks: 2D, 3D, digital (static) and/or time-based (up to 30 seconds) AND Planning and evaluations One of the following: Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Written: up to 600 words Spoken: up to 4 minutes, or signed equivalent Resolved artwork Students make a resolved art- work that communicates and/or addresses the focus of the unit.
+Resolved artwork

 Students complete two assessment tasks for each unit.
-The assessment techniques used in Visual Arts in Practice are:
+The assessment techniques used in Visual Arts in